 Setting food safety standards and regulations for the benefit of the food industry and its consumers ensures industry compliance and provides recourse to the rule of law should a disaster occur.
 The 1996 outbreak of Mad Cow Disease in England and its human contracted variant Creutzfeldt-Jakob disease still plagues the UK blood donor supply industry today.

-Food poisoning and other food borne contamination of bacterial, viral or parasitic agents can lead to gastroenteritis, dehydration and other more serious health problems such as kidney failure and death.
+Food poisoning and other foodborne contamination of bacterial, viral or parasitic agents can lead to gastroenteritis, dehydration and other more serious health problems such as kidney failure and death.
 No one wants to put our life at risk every time we lift a fork or spoon to our mouth.

-Food safety regulations are required to be standardized for compliance throughout each step of the food chain from production, storage and distribution, to sale and service of the consumer and must include regulations for receiving, re-packing, food storage, preparation and cooking, cooling and re-heating, displaying products, handling products when serving customers, packaging, cleaning and sanitising, pest control, transport and delivery.
+Food safety regulations are required to be standardised for compliance throughout each step of the food chain from production, storage and distribution, to sale and service of the consumer and must include regulations for receiving, re-packing, food storage, preparation and cooking, cooling and re-heating, displaying products, handling products when serving customers, packaging, cleaning and sanitising, pest control, transport and delivery.

 Packaging is not only about appealing design so the consumer will make a purchasing decision.
-It protects food products from physical damage, minimises food waste, reduces the amount of preservatives used in food and provides labelling for nutritional and allergy information and the products ‘sell by’ date.
+It protects food products from physical damage, minimises food waste, reduces the amount of preservatives used in food and provides labelling for nutritional and allergy information and the products ‘sell-by’ date.

-Food poisoning bacteria multiply at pace when high risk foods are not maintained at temperatures below 5 °C or above 60 °C or when raw and cooked foods are not stored separately.
+Food poisoning bacteria multiply at pace when high-risk foods are not maintained at temperatures below 5 °C or above 60 °C or when raw and cooked foods are not stored separately.
 Multiple factors can impact this principle, including national energy disruptions to refrigeration supply as outlined by ASC Solutions and where there are inadequate backup systems in place.

-Food safety can be compromised just by one person not correctly washing their hands after using the toilet or not cleaning their workstation adequately.
+Food safety can be compromised just by one person, not correctly washing their hands after using the toilet or not cleaning their workstation adequately.
 Regular monitoring of food safety regulations of manufacturers, processors and packagers ensures against disasters occurring such as the deadly listeriosis outbreak reported by News 24 that killed more than 180 South Africans in 2018 from contaminated processed meats by one of South Africa’s largest packaged foods company.